phon-ca/phon/src/main/dita/phonex/groups.md

 ## Group Numbers

-Groups in a phonex pattern are numbered left-to-right.
-Each open parenthesis will increment the group index by 1 unless the group is 'non-capturing' such as for lookbehind and lookahead groups.
+Groups in a phonex pattern are numbered left to right.
+Each open parenthesis ```(``` metacharacter will increment the group index by 1 unless the group is 'non-capturing' such as for lookbehind and lookahead groups.
 The following example pattern has two groups, the first group includes both the consonant ```\c``` and vowel ```\v``` matchers; the second group includes only the vowel ```\v``` matcher: